Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: INTRODUCTION

 \section{INTRODUCTION}

-\IEEEPARstart{W}{ireless} channels are inherently dynamic, being strongly influenced by their surrounding environments and mobility.
-Hence, their ability to support communication fluctuates with space, time, and frequency.
-Such random dynamicity directly impacts the quality of service felt by the user.
-Therefore, sophisticated control techniques are pivotal to minimizing the deterioration posed by unfavorable communication.
-Future generations of wireless systems will predominantly operate at millimeter wave (mmWave) and terahertz (THz) bands as this is one of the proposed solutions to handle the ever-increasing data traffic demands caused by the massive growth of the Internet of Things (IoT) devices~~\cite{tripathi2021millimeter}.
-However, operating a wireless system at such high-frequency bands can exacerbate the above issue.
-In particular, the higher the frequency of operation, the more susceptible the channel is to environmental changes.
-As well as this, these links will be susceptible to blockages~\cite{sarieddeen2020next} due to reduced diffraction and higher penetration loss~\cite{8254900, 9681870}.
-These limitations will, in turn, lead to unreliable and unstable wireless systems.
+\IEEEPARstart{W}{ireless} channels are inherently dynamic, strongly influenced by their surrounding environments and users' mobility.
+Their ability to support communication fluctuates with space, time, and frequency.
+Such random dynamicity directly impacts the quality of service experienced by the user.
+Hence, sophisticated control techniques are pivotal to minimizing the deterioration posed by unfavorable conditions.